Rain and Wind Spoil Autumn Festivals: How Mallorca's Villages Are Responding

 Pollenca: Autumn fair scaled down, food service moved

 In Pollenca the autumn fair will still take place, but the food offerings are greatly reduced and largely moved to Sunday.
 Covered areas are being prioritised, outdoor stalls remain closed.
-The town has announced additional signage for parking changes — a small traffic mess is hard to avoid on such days.
+The town has announced additional signage for parking changes — a small traffic mess is hard to avoid on such days, and the event is included in roundups of autumn festivals across the island.

 Muro: Pumpkin market defies the weather, grand prize delayed